If there is one specific supplement that should play a vital role in everyone’s daily health routine, it's fish oil.

 Content: In a recent study of thirty different fish oil products, it was found that approximately 20% of them were inaccurately labeled for the stated EPA and DHA levels.
 To ensure that a fish oil product’s label claims are accurate, look for those with a Current Good Manufacturing Practices (CGMP) certification.
 The CGMP regulations, enforced by the FDA, helps assure consumers that the supplement will contain what is stated on the label.

 The preferred sources of fish oil are those derived from small fish, such as anchovies and mackerel.
-Smaller species are preferred because larger fish, such as tuna, have very high levels of mercury or other heavy metals.
+Smaller species are preferred because larger fish, such as tuna, have high levels of mercury or other heavy metals.
 Also, when considering content, pay attention to the ratio of DHA to EPA, as this will determine its clinical use.
-Generally, when supplementing for cardiovascular health, a 2:1 ratio of omega-3 fatty acids should be 400mg EPA and 200mg DHA.
-When targeting brain health, the quantity should be 400mg DHA and 200mg EPA.
+Generally, when supplementing for cardiovascular health, a 2:1 ratio of omega-3 fatty acids should be 400mg EPA and 200mg DHA.* When targeting brain health, the quantity should be 400mg DHA and 200mg EPA.*

 The International Fish Oil Standards (IFOS) program maintains a database of downloadable reports describing the purification process of the fish oils and the purity level, making the IFOS seal an important consideration when purchasing fish oil products.
 The distillation process purifies the product, eliminates toxins, and produces a product with less “repeat,” or that fishy aftertaste.
 The IFOS provides certification via a third-party audit that verifies the product has been processed correctly to eliminate toxins.

 Freshness: Fish oil is naturally prone to spoiling.
 If the product has not been properly handled and stored during manufacturing it can become rancid.
-The IFOS program’s rigorous standards include tracking how the product is stored, testing the facility for pathogens, and testing the fish oil by batch to ensure that the product is stable, fresh, and safe for consumption.
+The IFOS program’s rigorous standards include tracking how the product is stored, testing the facility for pathogens, and testing the fish oil by batch to ensure that the product is stable, fresh, and suitable for consumption.

 A correctly manufactured batch of fish oil will expire 90 days after it is opened, but sooner when not stored correctly.
 Heat will accelerate the spoilage of fish oils, so it should be stored in a cool, dry location.
 Also, should have a clear label with the date of the manufacture and the projected expiration date.